Activist investors target UK oil and gas companies

 "You don't have to take a view on the value of the actual assets or know anything about oil and gas.
 You just know the cash is there for the taking."

-One target is 3Legs Resources Plc, which is exploring for shale gas in Poland.
-Polish shale was once seen as a red-hot opportunity, but enthusiasm waned quickly last year when the government downgraded resource estimates and top global player Exxon Mobil pulled out.
+One target is 3Legs Resources Plc 3LEG.L, which is exploring for shale gas in Poland.
+Polish shale was once seen as a red-hot opportunity, but enthusiasm waned quickly last year when the government downgraded resource estimates and top global player Exxon Mobil (XOM.N) pulled out.

-The stock, which values the company at about 24 million pounds ($36 million), trades below the cash position it is expected to have in the middle of next year, the company's broker, Jefferies, said in a June 20 research note.
+The stock, which values the company at about 24 million pounds, trades below the cash position it is expected to have in the middle of next year, the company's broker, Jefferies, said in a June 20 research note.

 Boston-based activist investor Weiss Asset Management's stake in 3Legs topped 15 percent in April, according to a disclosure by 3Legs.
 Another activist, Guernsey-based Damille Investments, acquired a similar-sized stake in February.